A. The truth of Jesus' resurrection.

 i.
 "Everything depends on our retaining a firm hold on this doctrine in particular; for if this one totters and no longer counts, all the others will lose their value and validity."
 (Martin Luther)

 ii.
-“If Jesus rose, then this gospel is what is professes to be; if He rose not from the dead, then it is all deceit and delusion.”
+"If Jesus rose, then this gospel is what it professes to be; if He rose not from the dead, then it is all deceit and delusion."
 (Spurgeon)

 g.
 When you know what rests on the resurrection, you know why if in this life only we have hope in Christ, we are of all men the most pitiable.